LuizClaudioSantos/dataStructuresCheatSheet/README.md

-# Data Strcuture in C
+# Data Strcutures in C

-This is a collection of data structure in C, I did it for my own entertment and posterior consulting, feel free to reach me out with any question or concern that you cloud have.
+This is a collection of data structures in C, I did it for my own entertment and future consulting, feel free to reach me out with any question or concern that you cloud have.

 I see two ways that you can use this repository, you can go through each one of the chapters below, or junp straight to the topic that you have intertint in.